tomstdenis/swboot/README.md

 Tip: You can use CTRL+ALT+S to build and export your app as a hex file (look for build/${core}/${appname}.ino.hex under your sketches directory)

+# One-wire spec

+The comms is essentially like dallas 1-wire.
+There should be an external pullup on the line and every device only outputs a LOW (sink) never a HIGH (source).
+The way you read a bit is define as

+- wait for line to go LOW
+- delay for (PULSE_A+PULSE_B)/2 microseconds
+- sample line for bit
+- wait for line to go HIGH
+- repeat as required

+Basically we're sampling in the middle of where it would change.
+To write a bit you do

+- set line output LOW
+- if the bit is a 0, delay PULSE_B uS, switch the line to an input (make it high), delay PULSE_A uS
+- if the bit is a 1, delay PULSE_A uS, switch the line to an input (make it high), delay PULSE_B uS

+The real trick to the protocol is writing is blind.
+Reading is synchronized (wait for low).
+So always make sure the consumer is ready BEFORE the producer, and for fun, these roles change often enough...

+At the default 80uS pulse timing (REALLY_SLOW_PULSE) that's about 12.5kbit/sec (minus overhead).
+Not winning any awards but gets the job done and more importantly works off the RC internal clock when fed from the Vcc pin of a pro-micro (so like there's voltage drop, etc).

 # Troubleshooting the bootloader

 - Ensure you have the configuration changes required (reload the IDE after changing these)